hswick/jutsu/README.md

 ```

-Each call to jutsu follows a similar pattern of arguments [id data]
+Each call to jutsu follows a similar function signature [id data]
 ```clojure
 ;;Adds a graph to the jutsu client
 (j/graph!